 Other tests and subspecialty cardiology clinics

-In addition to the routine EKG and ECHO tests, we might perform exercise testing, six-minute walk tests, 24-hour Holter monitoring, event recorders, tilt table testing, and specialty echocardiograms.
+In addition to the routine EKG and ECHO tests, we might perform additional heart tests, including exercise testing, 6-minute walk tests, 24-hour Holter monitoring, event recorders and specialty echocardiograms.

-We also conduct subspecialty Pediatric Cardiology Clinics at the hospital’s Anschutz Medical Campus in Aurora and South Campus in Highlands Ranch.
-These subspecialty clinics include arrhythmia, cardiomyopathy/congestive heart failure, complex congenital heart disease, pulmonary hypertension and heart transplant.
+We also conduct subspecialty pediatric cardiology clinics at several locations.
+These subspecialties include arrhythmia, cardiomyopathy/congestive heart failure, complex congenital heart disease, pulmonary hypertension and heart transplant.

 Scheduling your first visit

-To set up your child’s initial appointment at our general cardiology clinic you can call us at 720-777-6355, or your child’s primary care doctor can make a referral to the Heart Institute and our schedulers will contact you directly.
-The schedulers will gather your child’s information (name, age, address, symptoms or clinical diagnosis, and insurance information), and our financial counselors are available to help you through the process of applying for healthcare coverage if you don’t have insurance.
+To set up your child’s initial appointment at our general cardiology clinic you can call us at 720-777-6355.
+Or, your child’s primary care doctor can make a referral to the Heart Institute and our schedulers will contact you directly.
+The schedulers will gather your child’s information (name, age, address, symptoms or clinical diagnosis, and insurance information).
+Our financial counselors are available to help you through the process of applying for healthcare coverage if you don’t have insurance.

 An appointment close to home

-In addition to the Anschutz Medical Campus and South Campus, we also have satellite clinics at Network of Care facilities throughout Metro Denver.
-The same pediatric cardiologists from our main hospitals visit these clinics and are available to examine your child, make a diagnosis and discuss treatment with your family.
-If necessary, a patient may need to be referred to our Anschutz Medical Campus for further specialty testing and treatment.
+The same pediatric cardiologists from larger locations visit Children's Colorado's other locations and are available to examine your child, make a diagnosis and discuss treatment with your family.
+If necessary, a patient may need to be referred to our hospital on Anschutz Medical Campus for further specialty testing and treatment.